UNStats/ggim-kb/README.md

 The outputs of the webscraping process are saved both as a set of .json files and in tab-delimited format under [ouput/](output).

-Hosted documentes that are referenced in the articles of the knowledge base are automatically downloaded and saved under [docs/](docs).
+Hosted documentes that are referenced in the articles of the knowledge base are automatically downloaded and saved in a 'docs/' folder (.gitignored).